 Transfer Requirements and Credit for Non-Letter Graded Courses

-Graduate credit may be transferred from another accredited university or may be elected from the offerings of other departments.
+Graduate credit may be transferred from another accredited university or may be elected from the offerings of other departments outside of SLIS.
 Thesis credit cannot be transferred from another university.
-SLIS Nine-hour Rule: No more than nine hours of credit can be applied toward the MLIS for any combination of graduate courses taken outside SLIS, directed research courses, internships, and thesis credit.
+SLIS Nine-hour Rule: No more than nine hours of credit can be applied toward the MLIS for any combination of graduate courses taken outside of SLIS, directed research courses, internships, and thesis credit.
 These hours may be combined as follows:

 Coursework